whitneyburton/portfolios/students/1507/regis-boudinot/20151121-regis-boudinot-m3.markdown

 Here are some examples:

 "Jeff: Was the best team lead I have had yet.
 He was not aggressive, and was not too laid back.
 He let the team work on their ideas and gave mini deadlines to be sure we weren’t getting lost.
 He really helped improve my experience at Turing.
 I never felt pushed, and he was also reassuring.
 The only poopsicle I can think of for Jeff is that he might be too laid back but other than that he has a really good head on his shoulders."

+"You were a great example of a hard worker.
+Your talent for figuring out the front-end and helping your teammates when they are stuck is what made working you an awesome experience.
+You understand git workflow very well, and are a very quick learner.
+Our group was by far the best group I have ever worked with in a deadline based project where our knowledge was tested.
+I wish I had something negative to say so that you could build on some skills you need help with, but your intuition for figuring out problems and being self aware seems to bring you forward.
+I look forward to working with you again!"

 ### Playing a Part